Canon G9 X vs M5

 It is notable that the M5 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G9X does not feature such a mic input.

 The M5 is a recent model that features in the current product line-up of Canon.
-In contrast, the G9X has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G9X has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the G9X was succeeded by the Canon G9 X Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon G9 X or the Canon M5 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G9 X: